bank8426/try-next-nextauth-tailwindcss-shadcn-postgresql-neon-drizzle-redis-resend-vercel/README.md

      <!-- https://www.emailjs.com/docs/rest-api/send/ -->
      `accessToken` in `camelCase`(other parameters are in `snake_case`) is required for EmailJS API but in document said it not required which confuses me.

+- ImageKit
+  - file processing limit per month is 100MB.
+So need to make sure to use small file when first upload image to ImageKit like when add mock data into database which make it exceed the limit.
+And need to make sure not to re-seed data.

 ## <a name="miss">Missing Features</a>

+- Remider email
+  - Approved account email
+  - Borrowed book reminder email
+  - Borrowed book due date reminder email
+  - Borrowed book overdue reminder email (Penalty)